amaranth-lang/rfcs/text/0036-async-testbench-functions.md

     `condition` is an arbitrary Amaranth expression.
     If `condition` is initially true, `await` will return immediately without advancing simulation.
     The return value is an unspecified awaitable with `await` as the only defined operation.
+    It is only awaitable once and awaiting it returns no value.
+  - Example implementation:
+    ```python
+    async def until(self, condition):
+      while not await self._sim.get(condition):
+        await self
+    ```
 - `repeat(times: int)`
   - Repeat the trigger `times` times.
+    Valid values are `times >= 0`.
     The return value is an unspecified awaitable with `await` as the only defined operation.
+    It is only awaitable once and awaiting it returns no value.
+  - Example implementation:
+    ```python
+    async def repeat(self, times):
+      for _ in range(times):
+        await self
+    ```

-A combinable trigger object has the following methods:
+A combinable trigger object is immutable and has the following methods:
 - `__await__()`
   - Advance simulation and return the value(s) of the trigger(s).
     - `delay` and `edge` triggers return `True` when they are hit, otherwise `False`.